gerbless/react-tutorial/object-oriented-programming/readme.md

 //instead of just creating hierarchical structures and brittle to changes classes
 //we can just create an horizontal hierarchy where you are as flexible as possible var ninjaPirateZombieRobot = Object.assign({}, ninja, pirate, zombie, robot);
-console.log(ninjaPirateZombieRobot);//this object can act like all of these other objects.
+console.log(ninjaPirateZombieRobot);//this object can act like all of those other objects.
 ```

 [back to previous page](../README.md#object-oriented-programming)